lsst/mops_daymops/tests/experimentScripts/README.txt

 -----------------------------

 Next you'll need to split the data up by night.
-Use splitByNight.py.
-If your input file has a different format you'll need to do some hacking.
-The nightly files will be created in your current directory, so make sure that your working directory is set intelligently.
+Use splitByNight.py - this assumes that your input format is as above:
+#diasourceID opsimID ssmID ra dec expmjd mag SNR

+This script will create individual files of diasources in MITI format, for each night.
+As there will be many different output files, it's best to run this script in a working directory you intend to use for this run of findTracklets/linkTracklets only.

 $ cd nightlyDiasAstromErr

-$ python $MOPS_HACKS/splitByNight.py dias_pt1_nodeep.short.astromErr.plusIds
+$ python $MOPS_HACKS/splitByNight.py dias_pt1_nodeep.short.astromErr

-This will take about 5 or 10 minutes, maybe a bit more.
+This will take about 5 or 10 minutes, maybe a bit more. (still?)

 Output will be in PanSTARRS MITI format:
 ID EPOCH_MJD RA_DEG DEC_DEG MAG OBSCODE OBJECT_NAME LENGTH
 ANGLE

-OBSCODE LENGTH and ANGLE are all set to dummy values as they are not used by our sky-plane algorithms.
-They *will* be relevant when we get to IOD though so beware!
+LENGTH and ANGLE are all set to dummy values as they are not used by our sky-plane algorithms.
+The OBSCODE is necessary for doing orbit fitting (and has been set to approximately LSST positions).